Government College of Engineering, Bargur: History

 The Government College of Engineering was started in Dharmapuri district in 1994.
 It started functioning in two of the buildings in Government Polytechnic campus, Krishnagiri.
 The college is affiliated to Anna University.
 50 acre of land in Madepalli village on NH46, 4 km west from Bargur was acquired for the college in 2004.
 A sum of RS.7.85 crores has been spent on the construction of an Administrative Block, Electronics and Communication Engineering Block, Electrical and Electrical Engineering Block, Computer Science Engineering Block, Mechanical Engineering Block, Library Block and Hostels for male and female students.

 The college is one of top among ten government engineering colleges in the state of Tamil Nadu coexisting with nearly 500 plus private engineering colleges.

+In 2019, the college was selected under Phase – III of Technical Education Quality Implementation Programme (TEQIP), an initiative by Ministry of Human Resource Department and a fund of ₹ 7 crore was sanctioned.
+The project was supported by World Bank.

 Location

 It was started on 9 September 1994 and housed temporarily in two buildings of the Government Polytechnic, Krishnagiri.
 It was later shifted in July 2000 to its own 50 acre campus in Bargur, located at latitude = 12.548°, longitude =78.334° on a site surrounded by hills on the National Highway 46 (NH46) about 10 km east from Krishnagiri and between Vaniyambadi and Krishnagiri.